jpcanamaque/codingdojo-project/README.md

 \* Decision Trees Regression is tuned by using `max_depth` only

-Based on the comparison of each metrics used in measuring the models implemented, Decision Trees Regression is the best model in predicting sales using our data.
+Based on the comparison of each metric used in measuring the models implemented, the Decision Trees Regression is the best model for predicting sales using our data.
 It provided a better performance in R2 and RMSE scores.

 ## Summary and Recommendation